top of page

 2. warm lemon water - squeeze a half or full lemon into water every day preventatively or at the first sign of a migraine.

 3. trigeminal nerve reset - cranial nerve V, known as the trigeminal nerve is often involved in individuals with migraine.
-This nerve originates in the brain stem and supplies sensation to the face and parts of the ear, tongue, nose and jaw as well as motor control to the jaw muscles responsible for chewing and biting and part of the tongue.
+This nerve originates in the brain stem and supplies sensation to the face and parts of the ear, cornea, tongue, nose, jaw, as well as motor control to the jaw muscles responsible for chewing and biting and part of the tongue and the muscles attached to the tympanic membrane of the ear.
 Along with the other cranial nerves, it is a paired nerve with one on each side of the face.
 Place pressure on the end points of the nerve, with or without essential oils, until the pain decreases.
 These are also the same areas we dry needle for trigeminal nerve and migraines.

 Migraine can also be linked to pelvic floor dysfunction via the tenth cranial nerve, the Vagus Nerve.
 Of the twelve cranial nerves that originate in the brain stem, the Vagus Nerve is the only cranial nerve that travels below the diaphragm.
 Many individuals we see have triad symptoms including migraine, irritable bowel syndrome (IBS) and fibromyalgia, which is why we treat using a holistic approach.
 When we address symptoms in the neck and head, we can positively influence the pelvic floor muscles and the entire body.
 More on the vagus nerve in a later blog.